Unicon/shib-cas-authn3/README.md

 ### Changes to web.xml
 Add the IDP External Authn Callback Servlet entry in `idp/WEB-INF/web.xml`

-The servlet needs to be configured with either the init-param: `casCallbackServletPropertiesFile` (indicating the path and filename of an external properties file containing the name value parameters needed)
+The servlet needs to be configured with either the init-param: `propertiesFile` (indicating the path and filename of an external properties file containing the name value parameters needed)

 Example `web.xml`: